The death of Rasputin has been the subject of debate for years, considering it was such a legendary, and long-lasting affair.

 The man was poisoned, shot, and thrown into a freezing river, and it took all three to be sure he was dead.
 This was not an unfortunate Mr. Bill-a-like, or the prelude to a winding riddle: the subject of all this overkill was the death of Rasputin, known as the Mad Monk.

-Born in 1869 to relative obscurity to a peasant family in Siberia, Grigori Rasputin didn’t show much inclination to the dizzying heights of religious zeal he’d achieve.
+Born in 1869 to relative obscurity to a peasant family in Siberia, Grigori Rasputin didn’t show much inclination to the dizzying heights of religious zeal he would reach.
 He married, had children, and seemed ready to live out his life on his family farm, until he struck a deep vein of religiosity in himself after visiting a monastery at 23.
 Though he never took the holy orders (nor totally left his family), he rose to prominence as a religious official.

 This is more or less all that is clear of a life swirling with rumors and innuendo.
-This farmboy-turned-holy-man’s career skyrocketed when he left Siberia for St. Petersburg–he charmed the satellite Romanov relatives, and eventually the royal family themselves.
+This farmboy-turned-holy-man’s career skyrocketed when he left Siberia for St. Petersburg, charmed the satellite Romanov relatives along with the royal family themselves.